szimonisz/biscuit-wifi/README.md

 ## udp-recv.c:

-A C program that sniffs a designated port (4210) for UDP packets, parses and displays them as a string.
+A C program that sniffs a user-specified port (4210 by default) for UDP packets, parses and displays them as a string.
 Enables the user to access and observe the orientation data sets provided by the Biscuit in real time - over a Wifi connection.

 Command Line Instructions:
 ```